 The outdoor experience is, in many ways, supposed to be uncomfortable.
 We are taking ourselves out of civilization’s comforts and exposing ourselves to the elements and forces of nature, often while pushing our physical limits.
-However, the security of camp gives us a reprieve from these forces after a hard day.
-We sleep soundly after a night around the campfire, listening to the sweet silence of the backcountry.
+However, the security of a camp gives us a reprieve from these forces after a hard day.
+We sleep soundly after a night around the campfire, listening to the sweet soundscape of the backcountry.

 - Camping with a Quilt – 5 Myths Debunked

 - Understanding the Underestimated Camp Quilt

 - The Ultimate Guide to Sleeping Bags & Quilts